pantheon-systems/documentation/source/docs/articles/sites/code.md

 ### Drupal Code Structure

-Drupal site code repositories consist of the following files and directories:
+Drupal site code repositories are clones of one of our Drupal upstreams: [Drops-7](https://github.com/pantheon-systems/drops-7), or [Drops-8](https://github.com/pantheon-systems/drops-8), and consist of the following files and directories:

     ├── includes
     ├── index.php